A Saint Who Levels Up Through Necromancy

 “Kheuuuk!”

-It felt as though his brain would overload from the sheer volume of knowledge, more than cognition could bear, and cook right through.
+A scream tore out of Yujin.
+It felt like a hot iron pressed hard against his skull, as though his brain might overload on the sheer mass of knowledge, more than cognition could bear, and cook clean through.

 Damn it.
 This doesn’t change even after regressing.

-Transferring the ring’s knowledge into his head wasn’t an attack, so it did nothing to ease the pain.
+Clear Mind granted him immunity to mental attacks.
+Pouring the ring’s knowledge into his head wasn’t an attack, though, so it did nothing to ease the pain.

 F—.
 It hurts more.

-The faculty that supposedly kept his mind clear had, if anything, turned to poison.
+The faculty that was supposed to keep his mind clear had, if anything, turned to poison.
+How long did he grit his teeth and ride out the agony?

 [A portion of the Necromancy field's knowledge has been transferred.]